hugojosefson/middleware-only-at-path/README.md

 exactly `/`.

-This means you don't have to write the routes in a backwards order for the middlewares to take effect only where you want it.
+This means you don't have to write the routes in a backwards order for the middlewares to take effect only where you want them.

 ## Install